rylarson/tao-chef-talk/index.md

    * Environment Problems:
       * Developer machines with the right environment to author tests
       * Continuous integration slaves to run the tests

+--page-break--

+## Reproducibility

+Note:
+   * Builds are not truly reproducible because the environments used to develop, test, and build them change over time.
+   * Scenario: Customer escalation for a product from 2 releases ago needs a hotfix.
+How do we have confidence that nothing else changed besides our fix?
+      * Can we still stand up the automated tests for that release?
+         * Will they still pass?
+      * Will the build agent still build it correctly?
+      * Can the developer even check out that revision and build it without making changes to his/her environment?

 --new-slide--